 - Men need to exercise regularly, get plenty of zinc and vitamin C, and — here’s the fun one — ejaculate often.
 Regular ejaculation boosts sperm quality and helps sperm motility.

 - It also helps to avoid stress and anxiety.
-It’s normal to be concerned about the results but avoid getting worked up.
-Remind yourself to have realistic expectations because becoming overstressed can disturb the process.
-Again, so some yoga and remember to keep your body healthy by staying hydrated and eat a well-rounded diet full of veggies, fruits, lean proteins, dairy, and fiber.
+It’s normal to be concerned about the results but try to remain as calm as possible given the circumstances.
+Becoming overstressed can disturb the process, and engaging in calming activities like yoga can release some of that pent-up anxiety.
+Keep your body healthy by staying hydrated and eat a well-rounded diet full of veggies, fruits, lean proteins, dairy, and fiber.

 When it comes to deciding between IUI vs. IVF, knowing when to move on to more advanced treatments like IVF is essential for your mental and financial well-being.
 Some fertility specialists might recommend IVF if Clomid and IUI do not work.
 Though more expensive and invasive, IVF has a much higher success rate than IUI.